(Full time) 2024 start

 D3, D3, D3 including Mathematics.

-35 points overall with 18 points at Higher level to include 5 in HL Mathematics: Analysis and Approaches or 6 in HL Mathematics: Applications and Interpretation.
+18 points at Higher Level to include 5 in HL Mathematics: Analysis and Approaches or 6 in HL Mathematics: Applications and Interpretation

 Irish Leaving Certificate (higher Level)